henryspatialanalysis/city_walkability/README.md

 # 15-minute city analysis: reproduction package

 The goal of this reproduction package is to empower other people to create their own accessibility analyses tailored to different cities and contexts.
-Following the instructions in this repository, using only free tools and pulling from publicly-available data, you can create your own interactive web map that shows travel times to the nearest amenities in your city.
+Following the instructions in this repository, using only free tools and pulling from publicly-available data, you can create your own interactive web map that shows walking times to the nearest amenities in your city.

 [![Screenshot of the interactive web map](example_map.png)](https://nathenry.com/writing/2023-02-07-seattle-walkability.html#walkability)